-A specially trained certified registered nurse anesthetist (CRNA), resident physician, or student nurse anesthetist, who work with the anesthesiologist and surgeon, may assist in giving you anesthesia.
+A specially trained certified registered nurse anesthetist (CRNA), fellow or resident physician, or student nurse anesthetist, who work with the anesthesiologist and surgeon, may assist in giving you anesthesia.
 CRNAs may work under the supervision of a anesthesiologist or on their own — it all depends on the state or hospital.

 General anesthesia.
 The goal is to make and keep the person completely unconscious (or "asleep") during the operation, with no sensations, feeling of pain, awareness, movement, or memory of the surgery.
 General anesthesia can be given through an IV (which requires a needle stick into a vein, usually in the arm) or by inhaling gases or vapors.